apenella/go-ansible/README.md

 ###### ResultsOutputer interface

-The `ResultsOutputer` interface defines components responsible for managing the output of command execution within the _go-ansible_ library.
-Both the `DefaultResults` and `JSONStdoutCallbackResults` structs implement this interface.
+The `ResultsOutputer` interface in the `github.com/apenella/go-ansible/pkg/execute/result` package defines a component responsible for managing the output of command execution within the _go-ansible_ library.
+Both the [DefaultResults](#defaultresults-struct) and [JSONStdoutCallbackResults](#jsonstdoutcallbackresults-struct) structs implement this interface.
 Below is the definition of the ResultsOutputer interface:

 ```go
 type ResultsOutputer interface {